Zarkantho/module_data/mongo-2.5.5_generated/storage/storage_layer_structure/README.md

 -------------

-## TODO: Name this group
+## Legacy Pdfile File
 This is another really hairy, really old legacy file.
-At this point it's easier to just write out  all the functions in the interface than describe what it does.
-I believe "pdfile" is short for  "persistent data file".
-It contains a bunch of old legacy things to manipulate data files and  data file metadata.
-Here are all the functions in pdfile.cpp that are currently used in the project.   mongo::inDBRepair  mongo::allocateSpaceForANewRecord(char const*, mongo::NamespaceDetails*, int, bool)  mongo::dbSize(char const*)  mongo::dropDatabase(std::string const&)  mongo::dbHolderUnchecked()  mongo::addRecordToRecListInExtent(mongo::Record*, mongo::DiskLoc)  mongo::userCreateNS(char const*, mongo::BSONObj, std::string&, bool, bool*)  mongo::\_deleteDataFiles(char const*)  mongo::dropAllDatabasesExceptLocal()  mongo::isValidNS(mongo::StringData const&)  mongo::repairDatabase(std::string, std::string&, bool, bool)
+A long time ago, in a galaxy far far away, when MongoDB was 10gen and providing a platform as a service, the persistence layer was called "p".
+I have heard that the way to start the database in those days was to just type "p" on the command line.
+While I cannot confirm this, it is an amusing story and fits with our past naming convention.
+That also explains why this is "pdfile" for "P Data File".
+It contains various old functions for interacting directly with the storage layer that should soon die a horrible death.

 #### Files
 - src/mongo/db/pdfile.cpp   (mongod, tools)